 - Please make a short summary of the article that you have just read.
 (1-2 minutes)

 For and Against

-- Bring arguments first in favor of, and then against the idea that secondhand smoke is more detrimental to one’s health than actual smoking.
+- Bring arguments first in favor of, and then against the idea that the U.S. shouldn’t keep giving Cambodia financial aid because the country’s economy has improved.
 (2-3 minutes each)

-- 3Have you ever been a smoker?
+- 5Have you ever contributed to a disaster relief fund?
 Why or why not?